damongolding/immich-kiosk/README.md

 ## What is Immich Kiosk?
 Immich Kiosk is a lightweight slideshow for running on kiosk devices and browsers that uses [Immich][immich-github-url] as a data source.

+You can try the ImmichKiosk the demo [here](https://demo.immichkiosk.app/)

 ## Requirements
 - A reachable Immich server that is running version v1.127.0 or above.